-- A working partnership with each child or young person in co-operation with other agencies, in order to provide a continuity and consistency of care that will benefit the child or young person.
+- A working partnership with each child or young person in co-operation with other agencies, to provide a continuity and consistency of care that will benefit the child or young person.

-Capacity to Protect Assessments will be carried out by the team with guidance and supervision from the Clinical Psychologist who has extensive experience in this area.
+Capacity to Protect Assessments can be carried out by the Clinical Psychologist who has extensive experience in this area.
 This work will take place where there are identified risks of abuse to the child or young person from their parent or carer.
-The psychologist and staff team will undertake a Capacity to Protect Intervention Plan to determine, if the appropriate levels of intervention are in place, a child or young person could return to the family setting or an alternative family setting (long term foster care).
-The psychologist can help to explore with the child or young person and staff team why behavioural difficulties and risk taking behaviour occurs (functional analysis) and will have input into the development of Positive Behaviour Support Plans and Risk Enabling Assessments.
-Some children and young people will work directly with the psychologist in relation to ongoing family work for reunification.
+The psychologist with input from the staff team will undertake a Capacity to Protect Intervention Plan to determine, if the appropriate levels of intervention are in place, a child or young person could return to the family setting or an alternative family setting (long term foster care).
+The psychologist can help to explore with the child or young person and staff team why behavioural difficulties and risk-taking behaviour occurs (functional analysis) and will have input into the development of Positive Behaviour Support Plans and Risk Enabling Assessments.
+Some children and young people will work directly with the psychologist in relation to ongoing family work.